 In 2015, the Civil Aviation Safety Authority (CASA) issued 15 infringement notices for breaches of Part 101, with nine infringement notices issued so far in 2016.

-You can also use CASA’s ‘Can I fly there?’
-Drone safety app to make sure where you’re flying is safe.
+You can also find a CASA-verified drone safety app to make sure where you’re flying is safe.

 2. Sparking a battery fire